Stabilize. Unload. Recover.

 Designed to Improve Patient Outcomes

-The Impella CP with SmartAssist heart pump allows for sustained peak flows of up to 4.3 L/min (>85% of a normal cardiac cycle).
+The Impella CP with SmartAssist heart pump allows for sustained peak flows of up to 4.3 L/min (achieved during the systole).
 It is designed to improve patient outcomes by using real-time intelligence to optimize positioning, managing and weaning of Impella® pump.

 - Safe positioning: New sensors support the handling and positioning of the Impella CP